 You are really very welcome to come and explore any Sunday service at the Abbey.
-Below is our normal pattern, but at the major Christian festivals (such as Advent, Christmas and Easter) the worshipping life of Malmesbury Abbey is a rich and busy one, and it’s best to contact the Parish Office (01666 826666) if you have any enquiries.
-You can also link to Abbey weekly News Sheet from our homepage for the latest information on services and other events.
+Below is our normal pattern, but at the major Christian festivals (such as Advent, Christmas and Easter) the worshipping life of Malmesbury Abbey is a rich and busy one, so it’s best to see the Abbey's Weekly News Sheet or contact the Parish Office for details.

 9am BCP Holy Communion (Said)

 At 9am on a Sunday 10-20 people gather in the stillness and serenity of the 12th century Abbey and pray the ancient words of the 1662 Book of Common Prayer Holy Communion.
 This service includes a short sermon and finishes at approximately 9.40am.

 Our 10.30am Abbey service is not dissimilar to the Sunday morning worship of some of our ancient Anglican Cathedrals—with a large robed choir and ministers, beautiful hymns, anthems and liturgy.
 All our congregations share a belief that the Bible is transformative in the life of our community, so you can also expect a 20 minute sermon and there is opportunity to take things deeper in a network of small groups during the week.
 Every Sunday our prayer ministry team is in St Aldhelm’s Chapel after the service praying for healing and wholeness for all who come for confidential prayer, and after each service there is generally a noisy hubbub at the back of the Abbey as Fairtrade coffee, and frequently cake, is served.
 Please note that on the 4th Sunday of the month our 10.30am service is sometimes Morning Prayer with Healing Ministry or Holy Communion with Baptism.